tidoe/hanzi.js/README.md

   * Yu Gothic (sans-serif)
   * MS Gothic (fixed-width)

 As indicated above, the six fonts shall cover each font type of {Simplified Chinese, Traditional Chinese, Japanese} × {serif, sans-serif, fixed-width}.
 However, the fonts are not language dependent; of course one can use, e.g., Arial for Simplified Chinese as well.
+Furthermore, different browsers might cause issues with handling CJK fonts.

 For all other fonts, which do not have defined parameter sets, a default parameter set is used.
 Each default parameter is calculated as the average of its corresponding font-specific parameters.